Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 respond([status: 200, user:user, captcha: response])
 ```

-This makes our responses consistent and lets the Front End have a peek at the captcha response from Google.
+This makes our responses consistent and lets the front-end have a peek at the captcha response from Google.

 ###### Step 52
 For reference, this is the final version of the save method: